BastianTeufel-GTR/toml-fp-delphi/README.md

 ## To Do / In Progress

-- [ ] More tests for complex structures: Nested tables, array of tables, and dotted keys.
+- [ ] More tests for complex structures: Arrays of inline tables, json-style dotted keys, and tables with spaces.
-- [ ] More tests for serializing TOML to file: Making sure objects save back into the correct TOML format.
 - [ ] More tests for error handling: Robust testing of invalid inputs and ensuring appropriate error messages or handling mechanisms.

 ## Requirements